yhou-2003/BMC-CS-113.github.io/bash-commands.md

 #### Downloading Files
 To download the contents of any URL (whether it be a file, HTML page or even a picture), there's a very useful command on Mac and Linux.
 {% highlight tcsh %}
-$ wget http://www.crowdsourcing-class.org/assignment1.html # Downloads the contents of the URL as th file 'assignment1.html' to the current directory (used in Linux)
+$ wget https://cs.brynmawr.edu/cs113/website/hws/HW00.html # Downloads the contents of the URL as the file 'HW00.html' to the current directory (used in Linux)
 {% endhighlight %}
 {% highlight tcsh %}
-$ curl -O http://www.crowdsourcing-class.org/assignment1.html # Downloads the contents of the URL as th file 'assignment1.html' to the current directory (used in Mac)
+$ curl -O https://cs.brynmawr.edu/cs113/website/hws/HW00.html # Downloads the contents of the URL as the file 'HW00.html' to the current directory (used in Mac)
 {% endhighlight %}

 #### Uploading Files and Directories
+To turn in your HWs, you will need to upload files to Gradescope.
+If you are accessing the CS lab machines remotely, you will need to copy the files over onto your own computer to upload to Gradescope.
-To turn in your HWs, you need to log into the remote SEAS server (ENIAC) and use the <code>turnin</code> tool.
-There are some commands below which show how to transfer your HW files from your local computer to another machine / server over SSH.
+There are some commands below which show how to transfer your HW files from the lab machine to your local computer over SSH.
 The <code>:~/</code> at the end is required always.
 For directories, the <code>-r</code> flag is required.
-For Penn students, the username is your Pennkey.
 {% highlight tcsh %}
-$ scp your_file_name username@serveraddress:~/ # This copies the file "your_file_name" to the remote server.
+$ scp  username@serveraddress:~/home/username/path-to-file/your_file_name . # This copies the file "your_file_name" from the remote server to your computer.
-$ scp answers.txt johndoe@eniac.seas.upenn.edu:~/ # This copies answers.txt to ENIAC.
+$ scp johndoe@goldengate.cs.brynmawr.edu:~/home/johndoe/CS113/hw10/README.txt . # This copies README.txt to your current directory.
-$ scp -r your_dir username@serveraddress:~/ # This copies the entire directory "your_dir" to the remote server.
+$ scp -r username@serveraddress:~/home/username/path-to-dir . # This copies the entire directory "your_dir" from the remote server to your current directory on your own computer.
-$ scp -r NETS213_HW johndoe@eniac.seas.upenn.edu:~/ # This copies the NETS213_HW directory to the remote server.
+$ scp -r johndoe@goldengate.cs.brynmawr.edu:~/home/username/CS113/hw09 # This copies the hw09 directory from the remote server to your computer.
 {% endhighlight %}